Plans revealed for proposed Pettywell solar farm

 The operational area of the site comprises five fields and part of two fields on an area south of the B1145 and adjacent Marriott’s Way, with Hackford Hall to the west and Whitwell Hall to the south.

-The land, mostly grade 2 and 3a, is owned by Albanwise Farming, a significant landowner in Norfolk and Yorkshire.
+The land, which has initially been surveyed as Grade 3, is owned by Albanwise Farming, a significant landowner in Norfolk and Yorkshire.

 The connection offer from the district network operator is for 40MW AC, with a planned connection date of October 2027.